Darren Hughes (English footballer): Later career

 He helped Ian Atkins's "Cobblers" to a 17th-place finish in the Third Division in 1994–95, before he left Sixfields to switch to Exeter City in November 1995.
 He made 62 Third Division appearances, as Peter Fox's "Grecians" struggled at the foot of the English Football League in 1995–96 and 1996–97.
 He then departed St James Park for Morecambe.
 He played ten games as he helped Jim Harvey's "Shrimpers" to a fifth-place finish in the Conference National in 1997–98.
 He left the Globe Arena and later played for Newcastle Town in the North West Counties League.

 Style of play

 Hughes was a pacey left-back, though injuries prevented him from reaching his full potential.
 He spent his early career as a midfielder.
+He was nicknamed Yosser Hughes, after the character of the same name from the television series Boys from the Blackstuff.

 Later life

-After retiring as a player, Hughes ran a construction business.
+After retiring as a player, Hughes worked as a financial advisor, as a roofer, started a painting company, and spent time living in Australia before finally returning to the UK to run a construction business.